humangeo/rawes/README.md

 About
 -----
 rawes is an elasticsearch driver for Python.
-It provides a small level of abstraction above the requests library - just enough to be useful, but not enough to obscure elasticsearch's great [native api](http://www.elasticsearch.org/guide/reference/api/)
+It provides a small level of abstraction above the requests library - more than enough to be useful, but not enough to obscure elasticsearch's great [native api](http://www.elasticsearch.org/guide/reference/api/)

 Features
 --------